UMERHARROON2004/ADR_Manager_Application/README.md

     5. Decision: Text area for detailing the decision made.
     6. Consequences: Text area for outlining the consequences of the decision.
     7. Save Button: Saves the entered ADR details to a text file (adrs.txt).

+HOW TO RUN:
+To run the ADR Manager application, you need to have Python and Tkinter installed on your system.
+Start by cloning  the source code for the application.ensure all required dependencies are installed by creating a requirements.txt file with the necessary libraries (tkinter, datetime) and running               #tkinter and datetime are the required libraries pip install -r requirements.txt in your terminal.
+Once the dependencies are installed, you can execute the script by running
+ <script_name>.py    #file_name
+This will launch the ADR Manager GUI, where you can input the title, date, status, context, decision, and consequences of an ADR.
+After filling in the details, click the "Save ADR" button to save the information to a file.
+If all fields are correctly filled and the date is in the proper format, a success message will appear, and the form will reset for new entries.